waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Gym Layout: Island (Rows 2-10) is isolated from Mainland (Rows 12-17).
 Use 2F detours to cross.

 # Strategy: Gym Leader Clair (Start Turn: 29455)
 - Status: 1 Dragonair defeated.
 Kingdra (Lv40) is out.
 KIMCHI & ICARUS fainted.
-Calcifer (148/148 HP, PAR).
+Calcifer (53/148 HP, PAR).
 - Plan:
   1. Send in Calcifer.
-(In Progress)
+(Done)
   2. Use Smokescreen (2-3 times) to lower accuracy.
+(1/3 Done)
   3. Use Headbutt to finish (Kingdra is 1/4x resistant to Fire/Water, neutral to Normal).

 # Blackthorn Gym Layout Theory